United Fruit Company: Guatemala

 Although UFCO sometimes promoted the development of the nations where it operated, its long-term effects on their economy and infrastructure were often devastating.
 In Central America, the Company built extensive railroads and ports, provided employment and transportation, and created numerous schools for the people who lived and worked on Company land.
 On the other hand, it allowed vast tracts of land under its ownership to remain uncultivated and, in Guatemala and elsewhere, it discouraged the government from building highways, which would have lessened the profitable transportation monopoly of the railroads under its control.
 UFCO also destroyed at least one of those railroads upon leaving its area of operation.

+The expansion of banana plantations in Guatemala also affected Indigenous Maya communities who had lived in the regions where plantations were established.
+Groups such as the Qʼeqchiʼ Maya experienced displacement and land loss as plantations expanded during the late nineteenth and early twentieth centuries.
+Laws passed in these times allowed private owners and foreign companies to acquire land that had previously been held communally by Indigenous communities.
+This contributed to entities holding huge amounts of land, such as the United Fruit Company.